emmagamma/qlock/README.md

     > If you don't already have `cargo` and Rust installed, visit: [Rust-Lang | Install](https://www.rust-lang.org/tools/install) or [Cargo Docs | Installation](https://doc.rust-lang.org/cargo/getting-started/installation.html) for more info on how to install it.

     > If you don't already have `git` installed, visit: [Git | Downloads](https://git-scm.com/downloads) and install the latest version for your OS.

+Now you should be able to use `qlock` in your terminal.

 ---